jagoly/SuperTuxSmash/README.md

 ### Contributing

 SuperTuxSmash needs your help!
 More than anything else, right now the project needs modelers and animators.
-Currently, the only usable character is Mario, who's assets are taken from Brawl.
+Currently, the only usable character is Mario, whose assets are taken from Brawl.
 Obviously, we would like to remove these as soon as possible.

 Any other contributions are also extremely welcome: code, testing, ideas, moveset design, etc. Open an issue, PR, or send me an email!